General FAQ

 - How can children keep track of multiple threads of history and geography?
 Classrooms will have a timeline and maps posted to help students put people, locations, and events in their proper place.
 Because we focus on a period of time, we can address what is happening in the United States and other parts of the world.
 Children have no problem keeping it straight because of the way knowledge is presented (in a narrative).

-- Why is there so much English and Canadian history?
+- Why is there so much English history?
 English history is our history up until the time we became a nation.
-Our history is interconnected with that of our neighbors to the North and South, and we ought to know a bit of their histories, too.

 - Does the curriculum offer enough science?
 We open the doors of science with a healthy dose of wonder in the early years.
 We develop powers of observation to help students gather and notebook first-hand knowledge through nature study, gardening, and applying what they read.
 Biographies of scientists teach students how scientists think and inspires perseverance, hard work, and diligence.